Salted-Peanuts/KOTH-Timer/README.md

 ## Supported By PCBWay

-PCB manufacturing for the newer openKOTH PCB revisions has been financially donated by PCBWay.
+PCB manufacturing for the newer KOTH-Timer PCB revisions has been financially donated by PCBWay.

 PCBWay are helping support this open-source project by providing me with free PCB prototype manufacturing while in development.
 They are also belivers in allowing the design files, firmware, and documentation to remain fully open source.